 - Journey.
 Although it follows a linear narrative, the areas are often very large and exploration is often encouraged and rewarded.

 - Battlefield: Bad Company contains a campaign that could be described as an adaptation of the series' large multiplayer maps for single player.
 Combined with the destructible environments that allowed you to could holes in walls you could move through, the game allowed the player to move freely and choose their plan of attack with a whole plethora of weapons, gadgets and vehicles to choose from.
 It's sequel was bitten with a "Call of Duty Competition" bug and narrowed the maps and limited the weapons and vehicles from whatever they give you at the time, but still kept an emphasis on destructible environments.
 Overall, the first game is at the top of the Level 2 scale while the second game is at the bottom of it.

 - Star Fox Adventures.
-Like Conker's Bad Fur Day, and despite being an action-adventure game in the style of Zelda, it follows a mostly linear story progression, which is an oddity for a Rareware game.
+Despite being an action-adventure game in the style of Zelda, it follows a mostly linear story progression, which is an oddity for a Rareware game.
 Backtracking is still allowed to collect Cheat Tokens, Energy Cells and even play a special sidequest in LightFoot Village (whose reward is still a Cheat Token).
 At one near-end point, though, the game will lock all main areas and the player only has the option to go forward in the events until the credits roll.

 - Cave Story feels like a Metroidvania game, but is more linear than usual.
 The progression through the levels is limited by the plot and many levels are linear in design, but backtracking is rarely difficult and there are a bunch of rewarding side quests.